kyang5/coursedescriptions/source/bscs.rst

 Practicum Capstone
 ~~~~~~~~~~~~~~~~~~~

 Six (6) credits taken from one or more of :doc:`comp312`, :doc:`comp390`, :doc:`comp391`, :doc:`comp392`, and :doc:`comp398`.
 See the details of registering in the links for each course.
-(See also individual degree requirements, which generally permit three additional units beyond the practicum to be counted as an elective, as long as you take no more than 6 units of 391 and no more than 6 units of 398.)
 Students are encouraged to complete these credits during junior and senior years to draw on prior experience.

 Electives
 ~~~~~~~~~~

-13 Credits taken from:
+13 Credits comprised of:

--   3 credits of |engl210|
+-   3 credits of |engl210| or any COMP course except :doc:`comp391` and :doc:`comp398`

--   Any COMP 300 level electives except :doc:`comp391` and :doc:`comp398`
+-   3 credits of any COMP 3xx except :doc:`comp391` and :doc:`comp398`

 -   Advanced/Interdisciplinary studies: 7 credits of any COMP 3xx, ISSCM 349:Project Management, MATH 3xx,PHYS 3xx, or STAT 3xx.